MariaPaniw/Comparative-demography-project/README.md

 We are building integral and matrix population models from vital rates that are parameterized as a function of climatic and/or biotic variables.
 We then quantify how sensitive λ is to changes in these variables.

 ## File overview
 You can find two R code templates, one is for matrix population models, and the other is for integral projection models.
 Both are an example of how to parameterize vital-rate functions using coefficients and covariate inputs to then build a population model and compute sensitivities.
 Both templates are provided as an R Markdown file, an R script, and pdf.
+The "covariates.csv" file is needed in order to run the codes.

 ## R code
 The code is divided into 5 parts.